General Academic Policies and Procedures

 12. Dropping Courses

-Students may drop a course and receive a grade of "Q" during the penalty-free period of the semester or session.
-For drops after this penalty-free period, grades are recorded as "Q" or "F," indicating the student was passing or failing at the time of the drop.
-A grade of "Q" may not be assigned unless an official drop has been processed through the Records Office.
+Students may drop a course and receive a grade of "Q" during the drop period of the semester or session - as indicated in the academic calendar.
 Students may drop a course online up to the census day by logging into Self-Service Banner.
 After the census day, courses must be dropped through the Records Office.
-For additional help, contact the academic advisor or the Records Office at firstname.lastname@example.org.
-Students may not drop a course during the last 20 percent of the term.
-Students should check the academic calendar at http://www.lamar.edu/academic-calendar for specific dates.
+For additional help, contact the academic advisor or the Records Office at email@example.com.
+Students should check the academic calendar at https://www.lamar.edu/academic-calendar for specific dates.